 a) The Notes-Bibliography method: Here, you’ll have to provide numbered footnotes in addition to abbreviated copies of citations at the page’s bottom.
 The total citations are then compiled at the end of the document on a separate Bibliography page.
 This method is popular for documents in the humanities disciplines.

 b) The Author-Date method: This method requires the writer to use parenthetical citations after borrowed information or a quotation.
-The author’s last name, the year the source was published, and the page where the information you used can be found in the source should all be included in parenthesis.
+The author’s last name, the year the source was published, and the page where the information you used can be found in the source should all be included in parentheses.

 Each citation requires a precise entry on a reference page at the conclusion of the manuscript.
 Science and social science articles use the Author-Date System instead of the Notes-Bibliography approach.